18 Adjectives that Describe Jobs

 A tedious job or task is quite boring and frustrating.

-Ex: People who work in those small kiosks have such tedious jobs.
-They spend eight hours inside the small box; besides, everyone can steal their newspapers.
+• The people who work in those small kiosks have tedious They spend eight hours inside the small box, and everyone can steal their newspapers.

 Unusual

-An unusual job is out of the ordinary and can be a bit odd.
+An unusual job is out of the ordinary and can be somewhat unusual.

-Ex: You must admit that a golf-ball diver is quite an unusual job.
+• You must admit that being a golf ball diver is quite an unusual

 High-flying

-A high-flying job is very well paid and offers lots of opportunities for promotion.
+A high-flying job is highly paid and offers numerous opportunities for advancement.

 Varied

-A varied job is characterized by dealing with a variety of tasks and people.
+A varied job is characterised by dealing with a variety of tasks and people.
 It is never dull.

-Ex: Working at the Wembley stadium performing so many different tasks and meeting all kinds of people, Meghan thought her job was varied but stressful at times.
+• Working at Wembley Stadium, performing a variety of tasks and meeting all kinds of people, Meghan thought her job was varied but stressful at times.

 Glamorous